Mythic-Project/solana-program-library/README.md

 Once a realm is created voters can deposit Governing tokens (Community or Council) to the realm and use the deposited amount as their voting weight to vote on Proposals within that realm.

-### Program Governance account

-The basic building block of governance to update programs is the ProgramGovernance account.
-It ties a governed Program ID and holds configuration options defining governance rules.
-The governed Program ID is used as the seed for a [Program Derived Address](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses), and this program derived address is what is used as the address of the Governance account for your Program ID.

-What this means is that there can only ever be ONE Governance account for a given Program.
-The governance program validates at creation time of the Governance account that the current upgrade authority of the program taken under governance signed the transaction.
-Optionally `CreateProgramGovernance` instruction can also transfer `upgrade_authority` of the governed program to the Governance PDA at the creation time of the Governance account.

-### Mint Governance account

-A mint governance account allows a mint authority to setup governance over an SPL Mint account.
-The Governance program validates at creation time that the current mint authority signed the transaction to create the governance and optionally can transfer the authority to the Governance account.
-Once setup the Mint Governance allows governance participants to create Proposals which execute mint instructions for the governed Mint.

-### Token Governance account

-A token governance account allows a token account owner to setup governance over an SPL Token account.
-The Governance program validates at creation time the current owner signed the transaction to create the governance and optionally can transfer the owner to the Governance account.
-Once setup the Token Governance allows participants to create Proposals to execute transfer instructions from the governed token account.

 ### How does the authority work?